 Players should act in a timely manner to maintain a reasonable pace of the game.
-If in TD's judgement reasonable time has passed, he or she may call the clock or approve a clock request by any player in the event.
+If in TD's judgement reasonable time has passed, they may call the clock or approve a clock request by any player in the event.